 For the approximate six million senior Americans battling Alzheimer’s (a number expected to more than double during the next three decades), plus the family who take care of them, these latest findings could be life-changing, as there are presently only minimally effective symptom-management medications available.
 As we await a treatment, the team at Heaven at Home Senior Care is ready to assist dementia patients with highly skilled, trained, and qualified caregivers who make the most of creative therapeutic approaches that focus on each person’s distinct strengths and ensure each individual is living to the fullest possible potential.

-Families have options for in-home care in Dallas and surrounding areas that can help with Alzheimer’s care.
+Families have options for home health in Denton, TX and surrounding areas that can help with Alzheimer’s care.
 To learn more about highly effective Alzheimer’s care that will help boost quality of life within the comfort of home, contact the dementia care experts at Heaven at Home Senior Care at 866-381-0500 and request an in-home assessment or additional information.